gunnarx/franca_install_automation/README.md

 * trusty64-unity  -- Ubuntu Trusty Tahr 14.04 LTS, with standard Ubuntu (Unity) desktop
                      (read KNOWN BUGS)

-All images are 64 bit versions.
+All images are x86 64-bit versions.

 LXDE desktops are lightweight.
 Debian build is very quick booting and lightweight but lacks the nicer Virtualbox integration.
-Ubuntu with LXDE is almost as good.
+Ubuntu with LXDE is almost as fast and with full integration.

 If you prefer, a full Ubuntu desktop is available but 14.04 with Unity is heavier on resources.
 The memory for this VM is set to 2.5G as opposed to